espruston/PumpControls/README.md

 * Call any commands using "objectName.command();".

-#### MicroManager-2.0gamma:
+#### Micro-Manager-2.0gamma:

-* Navigate to your MicroManger-2.0ganma install location (something like C:/Program Files/MicroManager-2.0gamma).
+* Navigate to your MicroManger-2.0ganma install location (something like C:/Program Files/Micro-Manager-2.0gamma).

-* Install pumpControllerV2.jar under MicroManager-2.0gamma/plugins/Micro-Manager
+* Install pumpControllerV2.jar under Micro-Manager-2.0gamma/plugins/Micro-Manager

-* If MicroManager is open during installation, you will need to close and re-open it for the changes to take effect.
+* If Micro-Manager is open during installation, you will need to close and re-open it for the changes to take effect.

-* [Set up FreeSerialPort](https://micro-manager.org/wiki/FreeSerialPort) in MicroManager hardware configuration under "Devices>Hardware Configuration Wizard.
+* [Set up FreeSerialPort](https://micro-manager.org/wiki/FreeSerialPort) in Micro-Manager hardware configuration under "Devices>Hardware Configuration Wizard.
 (You will need to restart Micro-Manager in order for hardware configuration changes to take effect).

-* Open micromanager script panel under "Tools>Script Panel".
+* Open Micro-Manager script panel under "Tools>Script Panel".

 * Use "import pumpController.Pumps;" at the top of your script.